fhircast/sandbox.js/README.md

 # Introduction
 FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
 Find out more at [fhircast.org](http://fhircast.org).

 FHIRcast sandboxes provide tools to simulate the workflow of the FHIRcast standard.
+They also prototype proposals from the Working Group-20 to provide early feedback on implementability.

 This sandbox (sandbox.js) implements the standard using JavaScript and Node.js.
 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

-## Online sandboxes
+The first communication channel proposed by FHIRcast is the [W3C WebSub RFC](https://www.w3.org/TR/websub/).
+This model defines a "hub" that receives subscribtion requests from clients (subscribers) for specific events.
+Clients subscribe to events by sending the hub the location where they want to receive the events (hub.callback).
+The hub then performs a validation by asking the client about a common secret.
+In the same message, the hub sends the url where the client can send new events to be published (hub.topic).
+If this step succeeds, the hub will start forwarding events to the client.

+# Usage
 The following instances are available online (Microsoft Azure - Frankfurt):
 * <a href="https://hub-fhircast.azurewebsites.net/" target="_blank" >HUB (server and client)</a>
 * <a href="https://emr-fhircast.azurewebsites.net/" target="_blank" >EHR  client</a>